acaengine/docs/api/control/dependencies.md

 ## Management

-{% api-method method="post" host="https://aca.example.com" path="/api/control/dependencies" %}
+{% api-method method="post" host="https://example.com" path="/api/control/dependencies" %}
 {% api-method-summary %}
 Create
 {% endapi-method-summary %}

 {% api-method-description %}
 Defines a new dependency.
-The driver this references must be available on the engine nodes running this instance of ACAEngine.
+The driver this references must be available on the engine nodes running this instance of Engine.
 Available drivers can be listed by using the discovery endpoint.
 {% endapi-method-description %}

 {% api-method-spec %}